 Big Y is a test.
 However, a test is meaningless without being compared to other samples.

-FTDNA does an in-house analysis of your Big Y called the Block Tree.
+FTDNA does an in-house analysis of your Big Y one view of which is called the Block Tree (available to customers) and the haplotree (public).
 You will only see FTDNA customers on this tree.
-YFull offers a superior analysis that compares your sample to those from eleven testing companies, including FTDNA.
+YFull offers an analysis that compares your sample to those from eleven testing companies, including FTDNA, who have purchased the service for $49.
+The YFull analysis also provides a number of additional features outlined in the table below.

-So while there are other deficiencies in the Block Tree (see diagram below), the main reason Big Y customers do the YFull analysis is because it simply makes sense from a cost-benefit analysis to see relatives from all testing companies for just a fraction of the cost of the original test.
+So while there are other deficiencies in the FTDNA Big Y Tree (see diagram below), the main reason Big Y customers do the YFull analysis is because it simply makes sense from a cost-benefit analysis to see relatives from all testing companies for just a fraction of the cost of the original test.

 Customers have spent at least $500 on the Big Y and decided it was worth it to spend an additional $49 to get the best analysis possible - seeing relatives from all testing companies in a tree that also contains scientific samples and ancient samples.